-Following the recent mobile phone ban that has been implemented in French schools, London Home Tutors explore this controversial issue, and the pros and cons of digital devices in the classroom.
+Following the recent mobile phone ban that has been implemented in French schools, Mentor explores this controversial issue, and the pros and cons of digital devices in the classroom.

 As of the beginning of September, pupils in French primary and middle schools have been prohibited from utilising their phones on the premises.
 Students up to the age of 15 will have to either leave phones at home or turn them off when on school grounds – unless it’s an emergency.
 Jean-Michel Blanquer, the French minister for education, has praised the ban of mobile phones in schools as a ‘law for the 21st century’ that aims to improve discipline, reduce social media use, and reduce cyberbullying and theft.